gamemanual0/gm0/source/docs/hardware-basics/tips-and-tricks.rst

 * **Only use locknuts**.
 Never use regular nuts in your builds - they easily come loose under vibration.
-Kep nuts used in TETRIX are better, but they are still prone to coming loose.
+Kep nuts used in TETRIX are better, but they are still prone to loosening.
 For best results, always use nylon locknuts.

 * **Do not use socket head screws on plastic**.
 Using socket head screws for attaching plastic parts (in particular, for attaching servos) damages the